nvrmvx/valentines-availability-divisor/booking-form-how-to/README.md

 ![copy the time slots to the form](../assets/step_2_6.gif "Copy the time slots to the form")

 ## **3. _(optional, but very recommended)_ Create a Separate Google Sheet for the Members (for Respondent Privacy)**
-So that non-LT members don't get access to people's real email addresses (other than the contact info users wrote, unless you want to keep that info LT-only as well).
+So that non-LT members (or even people not from the club somehow) don't get access to people's real email addresses (other than the contact info users wrote, unless you want to keep that info LT-only as well).
 <br>
 <input type="checkbox"> 1.
 Click on the `Generate Cipher` below.
 <br>